amitkumar-Github8/Serverless-Resume-Parser/README.md

 Hey there! 👋

 Welcome to my Serverless Resume Parser project.
 I built this because I was tired of manually digging through resumes—so I figured, why not let AWS do the heavy lifting?
-This app lets you upload a PDF resume to S3, then automatically extracts the important stuff (like name, skills, education) using AWS Lambda and Textract.
+This project lets you upload a PDF resume to S3, then automatically extracts the important stuff (like name, skills, education) using AWS Lambda and Textract.
 The results go into DynamoDB, and you'll get an email notification when it's done.
 Plus, everything's logged in CloudWatch so you can see what's happening under the hood.

 ---